capiscio/capiscio-sdk-python/docs/getting-started/installation.md

 ## Next Steps

-Now that you have CapiscIO A2A Security installed:
+Now that you have the CapiscIO Python SDK installed:

 1. [Quick Start Guide](quickstart.md) - Integrate security in 5 minutes
 2. [Core Concepts](concepts.md) - Understand how validation works